 American Chemical Society (valid until December 31, 2025)

-Any Pepperdine corresponding authors who wish to publish open access in all 79 subscription-based and fully open access American Chemical Society journals can do so through a discounted article processing charge of $3,000.
+Any Pepperdine corresponding authors who wish to publish open access in all American Chemical Society journals can do so through a discounted article processing charge of $3,000.
 Those who do not have research funds to pay the discounted article processing charge can request full funding from SCELC.

 If an author has grant funding for open access publishing, authors receive a discounted $3,000 open access article processing charge.
 If the author does not have grant funding for the article processing charge, the author can still choose to publish open access.
 When they are asked if they have research funds to pay for the article processing charge, they should select “seek funding” which will route the request to the SCELC subscription pool.

-Any Pepperdine corresponding authors who wishes to publish open access in any of the 2,068 hybrid journals contained within Springer, Palgrave, society-owned academic journals on Nature.com, or Adis collections is eligible as long as their original paper, review paper, brief communication, or continuing education publication is accepted.
-Two caveats:
+Any Pepperdine corresponding author who wishes to publish open access in any of the 2,000+ hybrid journals contained within Springer, Palgrave, society-owned academic journals on Nature.com is eligible as long as their original paper, review paper, brief communication, or continuing education publication is accepted.
+Authorization is automatic based on the author's identification via selected institution or institutional email.

 Nature-branded or Scientific American content is excluded as are the 279 fully open access journals in the Springer portfolio.